GabeCordo/cluster-tools/cmd/fs/controllers/readme.md

 ## existing controllers

 ### doctor
-Verify the required temporary files have been created and the general config used by flock is valid.
+Verify the required temporary files have been created and the general config used by FunctionScheduler is valid.

 ### init
-Create the required temporary files and general config used by flock.
+Create the required temporary files and general config used by FunctionScheduler.

 ### logs
-View a list of logs created by the flock process that exist in the local file system.
+View a list of logs created by the FunctionScheduler process that exist in the local file system.

 ### repl
-Invoke an interactive shell to monitor the state of the flock process.
+Invoke an interactive shell to monitor the state of the FunctionScheduler process.

 ### schedule
 Create a new execution schedule for a module/cluster pair.